ielab/agvaluate/README.md

 ## Paper

-This work is currently under review as a resource paper at SIGIR 2022.
+This work is currently under review as a resource paper at CIKM 2022.

 ```
 @inproceedings{mourad2022agvaluate,